Trekking Taquesi (2 days)

-The Takesi road takes its name from a hamlet located on the route, it is a road that runs for approximately 45 kilometers, paved during pre-Columbian times, much of which has still remained intact.
-It should be noted that this route is one of the best preserved today
+The Taquesi road takes its name from a hamlet located on the route, it is a road that runs for approximately 45 kilometers, paved during pre-Columbian times, much of which has still remained intact.
+It should be noted that this route is one of the best preserved today.

 This pre-Hispanic route is one of the many that linked the different ecological floors, the high areas, with the warm ones, traveled, since time immemorial, by people who exchanged tropical products with products from the highlands, where the great local cultures settled.
 They also constituted routes of immigration and conquest.

-Day 1.- LA PAZ – MINA SAN FRANCISCO – TAQUESI.
+Day 1 – LA PAZ – SAN FRANCISCO MINE – CACAPI.

-We will leave La Paz towards the town of Choquecota (3,900 m.)
-In private transport of two and a half hours, where the porters wait.
-There we will begin the trek, passing through the San Francisco mine and an impressive landscape of the Mururata (5,870 m.), Then we will begin to ascend until we reach the Apacheta at 4,800 m., The climate in this region begins to get colder.
-After a break in Apacheta, we will begin to descend for ten minutes, then we will stop for lunch, we will continue the trek until we reach the Takesi ranch (3,800 m).
-Camp place.
+We will depart from La Paz towards the city of Choquecota (3,900 m) in a private transportation that will take around two and a half hours, where the porters will be waiting for us.
+From there, we will start the hike, passing by the San Francisco Mine and an impressive landscape of the Mururata mountain.
+Then, we will begin ascending until we reach the Apacheta at 4,800 m, where the weather starts to get colder.

 We will descend through the mountainous landscape until we reach the village of Takesi, mainly home to llama and alpaca herders.
 We will continue our journey on a path with abundant vegetation until we reach the community of Cacapi.
 We will spend the night at this place.